UPS workers edge closer to strike as union negotiations stall

 Workers are unhappy with their current contract, which the union's former leaders secured on a technicality.
 Discontent over the contract inspired union members to push out their former leaders and install the group's current president, O'Brien, who has embraced the possibility of a strike.

-UPS maintains that its latest contract offer is "historic" and highly competitive for the delivery industry.
+UPS maintains that its latest contract offer is "historic" and that its drivers are the "best-paid in the industry."

 Workers at UPS last went on strike for 15 days in 1997, in a walkout that led to $850 million in company losses, Reuters reported.
 Since then, the company has grown significantly in size as e-commerce has driven demand for expedited delivery.